Credit Card Icon

 Post-Operative Care Tips:

-1. Follow-Up Appointments: We encourage you to attend all scheduled follow-up visits to monitor your healing and intraocular pressure.
+• Follow-Up Appointments: We encourage you to attend all scheduled follow-up visits to monitor signs of complications.
 Ideally, your first check-up should occur within 1-7 days post-procedure.

-4. Protective Eyewear: Wearing can help shield your eyes from bright light and debris, especially in the first few days following your surgery.
+• Recovery Expectations: Wearing sunglasses can help shield your eyes from bright light and debris, especially in the first few days following your surgery.

-5. Monitor Symptoms: Stay vigilant for any signs of complications, such as increased pain, vision changes, or excessive redness.
+1. Monitor Symptoms: Stay vigilant for any complications, such as increased pain, vision changes, or excessive redness.
 If you notice any of these symptoms, please contact your surgeon immediately.

 By understanding the recovery process and following these care instructions, you can facilitate a smoother healing experience.
 Remember, we are here to help you through this process and support you every step of the way.